lookbook-hq/lookbook/README.md

 - `f` - move focus to the nav filter box
 - `Esc` [when focus is in nav filter box] - Clear contents if text is present, or return focus to the UI if the box is already empty
-- `s` - Switch to Source tab in the inspector
+- `s` - Switch to Source tab in the drawer
-- `o` - Switch to Output tab in the inspector
+- `n` - Switch to Notes tab in the drawer
+- `v` - Switch to the rendered preview
-- `n` - Switch to Notes tab in the inspector
+- `o` - Switch to the code preview
 - `r` - Refresh the preview (useful if using something like Faker to generate randomised data for the preview)
 - `w` - Open the standalone rendered preview in a new window